The campaign

 What is the best option?

-• Choose items that can be easily recycled – If you are going to use single-use items, like take-out coffee cups, drinking straws, or napkins, try to make sure they are made from easily recyclable materials.
+• Choose items that can be easily recycled – If you really can’t do without a disposable option, choose items that are easily and widely recycled and make sure you have a dedicated recycling service in place.
 As a business we advise that you always talk to your waste management company to make sure the alternative items you choose can be properly recycled or composted.
 In Greater Manchester, residents cannot put compostable items in their food and garden bin at home.

 Factsheets